 This is important.
 As we have seen, the production of wax takes time, energy and the collection of materials.
 These are valuable resources to bees and so the minimization of the use of wax is essential.
 The hexagonal shape of the cell addresses that need.

 While we can debate how and if bees “know” why a hexagonal cell is an excellent choice, it is a fact that they have chosen an incredibly efficient and beautiful way to build their homes.

 Decisions for the Beekeeper

-Much of the life of the bee is objective and effective.
-It is how nature works and we can easily accept the outcome.
+Much of the life of the bee is objective, focused and effective.
 The issue of cell size is an aspect of beekeeping that greatly enhances its enjoyment, while also having the ability to infuriate.

-The topic of whether to use man-made foundation - the substrate on which bees to create their comb - is an open, ongoing debate.
-Many beekeepers with a bent towards a more natural form of beekeeping prefer to simply provide a rectangular frame, on which bees can create their own foundation.
-The bees will then use wax to create cells forming a surface of entirely natural comb.
+The topic of whether to use man-made foundation – the substrate on which bees to create their comb – is an open, ongoing debate.
+Many beekeepers with a bent towards a more natural form of beekeeping prefer to simply provide a rectangular frame, on which bees can create their own foundation, made entirely of beeswax forming a surface of entirely natural comb.
 This approach is referred to as foundation-less beekeeping and is a key tenet of the broader philosophy of natural beekeeping.